xoseperez/standalone-lorawan-gateway-balena/README.md

 ## Troubleshooting

 * Self certificates are not working along with BasicStation unless the device has a domain.
 Give your Pi a static address and use a DNS to add a domain pointing to it.
-See the `Configure the DOMAIN` section above.
+See the `Configure the TTS_DOMAIN` section above.

-* If the database fails to initialize the best way to force the start script to init it again is to change any of these variables: DOMAIN, ADMIN_EMAIL, ADMIN_PASSWORD or CONSOLE_SECRET.
+* If the database fails to initialize the best way to force the start script to init it again is to change any of these variables: TTS_DOMAIN, TTS_ADMIN_EMAIL, TTS_ADMIN_PASSWORD or TTS_CONSOLE_SECRET.

+* When the database is reconfigured (because you change any of the environment variables in the previous point) the passwords for the admin and the console are overwritten.
+So if you are logged in as admin you will have to logout and login again with the default password.

 ## TODO